camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

     --db-instance-identifier $RDS_NAME
 ```

+This command will wait until the instance is ready.

 ### Create the databases

 Now that you have a database, you need to create dedicated databases for each Camunda component along with associated users that have configured access.